 Pearman TL and Jabbour RS.
 2015.
 Testing functional hypotheses about variation in African ape scapulae using 3D geometric morphometrics.
 American Journal of Physical Anthropology Supplement 156, S60: 249-250.

 Pearman, Tessa L. and Jabbour, Rebecca.
 Testing Functional Hypotheses About Variation in African Ape Scapulae Using 3D Geometric Morphometrics (2015).
 American Journal of Physical Anthropology Supplement.
-156 (S60), 248-249. [article]. https://digitalcommons.stmarys-ca.edu/school-science-faculty-works/47
+156 (S60), 248-249. [abstract]. https://digitalcommons.stmarys-ca.edu/school-science-faculty-works/47